-The Audit Committee of Aemetis, Inc. (the “Company”) shall be comprised of at least three directors, each of whom the Company’s Board (the “Board”) has determined has no material relationship with the Company and each of whom is otherwise “independent” under Rule 10A-3 of the Securities Exchange Act of 1934.
-The Board shall also determine that each member is “financially literate,” and that one member of the Audit Committee has “accounting or related financial management expertise,” as such qualifications are interpreted by the Board in its business judgment, and whether any member of the Audit Committee is an “audit committee financial expert,” as defined by the rules of Securities and Exchange Commission (the “SEC”).
+The Audit Committee of Aemetis, Inc. (the “Company”) shall be comprised of at least three directors, each of whom the Company’s Board of Directors (the “Board”) has determined has no material relationship with the Company and each of whom is otherwise “independent” under Rule 10A-3 of the Securities Exchange Act of 1934 and the rules of the stock exchange on which the Company’s common stock is listed, if any.
+The Board shall also determine that each member is “financially literate,” and that one member of the Audit Committee has “accounting or related financial management expertise,” as such qualifications are interpreted by the Board in its business judgment, and whether any member of the Audit Committee is an “audit committee financial expert,” as defined by the rules of the Securities and Exchange Commission (the “SEC”).
 If the Board has determined that a member of the Audit Committee is an audit committee financial expert, it may presume that such member has accounting or related financial management expertise.

 No director may serve as a member of the Audit Committee if such director serves on the audit committees of more than two other public companies unless the Board determines that such simultaneous service would not impair the ability of such director to effectively serve on the Audit Committee, and discloses this determination in the Company’s annual proxy statement.

 Members shall be appointed by the Board and shall serve at the pleasure of the Board and for such term or terms as the Board may determine.

 The purposes of the Audit Committee are to:

 - Oversee (i) the integrity of the Company’s financial statements, (ii) the Company’s compliance with legal and regulatory requirements, (iii) the independent auditors’ qualifications and independence, and (iv) the performance of the independent auditors and the Company’s internal audit function;